-This tutorial explains how to calculate/estimate FPV range using the dB of your FPV equipment.
-Learning about this topics really help understand the capability and performance of FPV components, at least for me it was huge.
+This tutorial explains how to estimate FPV range using the dB values of your FPV equipment.
+Being able to calculate dB will help you understand the capability, performance and limitations of FPV components.

 What is dB?

-In FPV, we use the unit dB (decibels) to measure signal strength, on a logarithmic scale.
-Confused?
-Don’t worry, just know this, increase dB by 3, the signal strength doubles. (note: signal strength, not range)
+dB is on a non-linear, logarithmic scale.
+For example, by increasing dB by 3, the signal strength doubles. (note: signal strength, not range)

-Why use dB you might ask.
+Why use dB you might wonder.
 Well, for some applications, dB is much easier to work with, because the math is simpler.
-There are no multiplications, only adding numbers together.
+You just add or subtract numbers, there is no multiplication or division.

 “dB” and FPV Range